Freight Shipping from El Paso to Los Angeles

 How much does it cost to ship freight from El Paso to Los Angeles?

-Full truckload (FTL) rates from El Paso, TX to Los Angeles, CA currently range from $1,954-$2,409 for a standard dry van load over the 909-mile route.
+Full truckload (FTL) rates from El Paso, TX to Los Angeles, CA currently range $1,954-$2,409 (roughly $2.16-$2.67 per mile over 909 miles).
 LTL shipments typically cost $700-$1,173 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from El Paso to Los Angeles?

-Standard FTL transit from El Paso to Los Angeles is approximately 17 hrs by truck over 909 miles.
+Standard FTL transit from El Paso to Los Angeles is approximately 17 hrs by truck over 909 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF El Paso Intermodal to BNSF Hobart Yard (Commerce) takes 5-7 days but offers significant cost savings.

 What equipment do I need for El Paso to Los Angeles freight?